 The study of infectious diseases focuses on interactions between infectious agents, their hosts, and the environment that may lead to disease in humans.
 Infectious Diseases and Vaccinology is a multidisciplinary program.
 The curriculum is designed to emphasize the biology and molecular biology of host-pathogen interactions; host immune response to infection associated with protection or pathology, the ecology, evolution, and transmission of infectious agents, methods of laboratory-based surveillance and the epidemiology of infectious diseases.

-The Division of Infectious Diseases and Vaccinology (formerly known as the Division of Infectious Diseases) offers:
+The Division of Infectious Diseases and Vaccinology offers two degrees:

 Sarah Stanley, Assistant Professor in Infectious Diseases & Vaccinology, is named a 2014 Searle Scholar!

 The Searle Scholars Program supports the independent research of exceptional young faculty in the biomedical sciences and chemistry.
 The award is given to scientists who have already demonstrated innovative research with the potential for making significant contributions to chemical and biological research over an extended period of time.